segasai/astrolibpy/README.md

 * idlplot -- set of wrappers for plotting in IDL style where your command has all the options you want.
 Also allows efficient histogramming, subsetting etc

+### Installation
+This package does not need to be installed in the sense if of 'pip install', so if you want to you use it, you can either copy a script that you want and add it to the current directory or clone the repo and add the path to PYTHONPATH

 The astrolib part of this repo is probably obsolete with the arrival of astropy

 The licensing for the programs I wrote myself is GPL3.
 For all other